Marisol Malaret

-Marisol Malaret Contreras (October 13, 1949 – March 19, 2023) was a Puerto Rican television host, model, and beauty queen.
-In 1970 she was the first Caribbean and Puerto Rican woman to be crowned Miss Universe.
+Marisol Malaret Contreras (October 13, 1949 – March 19, 2023) was a Puerto Rican TV host, model and beauty queen who won the title of Miss Universe 1970, becoming the first Caribbean and Puerto Rican woman to be crowned Miss Universe.

 Biography

 Malaret was born in Utuado, Puerto Rico on October 13, 1949.
 She started to work from an early age due to the death of her father and chronic illness of her mother.
 She was reportedly persuaded by Puerto Rican make-up artist Carmen Andino to compete in the Miss Puerto Rico pageant, then owned by Puerto Rican modeling guru and businesswoman Anna Santisteban.
 Malaret's strong will, ethics, and beauty made her a crowd favorite in the local contest.
 Before winning, she worked as an executive secretary for the Puerto Rico Telephone Company.

 Malaret had one brother Jesús, and five half-siblings Joseph, Alicia, Rita, Antonio, and Raul.
 Her parents were Lydia Contreras and José Antonio Malaret.
 She was married three times; to former male model Butch James, musician Corky Stroman, with whom she had her only child Sasha, and Cuban-born engineer Frank Cué.

-Malaret died on March 19, 2023, at age 73.
+Malaret died from complications of a pulmonary condition on March 19, 2023, at age 73.

 Miss Universe 1970

 The auburn-haired, blue-green-eyed Malaret won the title on July 11, 1970, at the Miami Beach Auditorium in Miami Beach, Florida.
+Her victory also made her the first Puerto Rican and the first Caribbean to win the Miss Universe title.
+Additionally, she obtained Puerto Rico's first ever placement at Miss Universe since its inception in 1952 and was the first Puerto Rican woman to win a major international pageant.

 After her win in the Miss Universe pageant, she was honored with what was considered until then one of the biggest welcomings ever at San Juan's Isla Verde International Airport.
 The New York Times reported that "50,000 turned out in San Juan to honor a Queen."

+She was also invited to the White House for a visit in the Oval Office with then-President Richard Nixon.

 Malaret's face graced the covers of many international and Puerto Rican entertainment and gossip magazines, such as Vea, Teve Guía, Artistas, Estrellas, and its smaller version Estrellitas.
 She participated in many advertising campaigns, and performed occasionally as a motivational speaker to young women and aspiring business leaders.